ethansaurusrex/CS35L-Low-Level-Refactoring-Tutorial/README.md

 The stack code consists of a `Stack` structure, which contains a single `Linked_List`.
 Since stacks typically only have push and pop functions, we emulate them here by creating functions called `stack_push` and `stack_pop`, which are each just wrappers for the linked list push and pop functions instead we no have them accept integral values.
 Here we are narrowing down the generic linked list to a stack of integers.

+You'll notice that neither of the data structures have functions to free any of the allocated data,, I provide a link in the "Further Reading" section at the end of this tutorial explaining why I didn't include any.
+If you do not read it know that you SHOULD have functions like these as it is good practice.
+So, in the traditional fashion of a teaching example or math textbook, the implementation of these functions is left as an exercise to the reader.

 ### Void* and Generic C-Code